Huge drop in nurse numbers

 Since the UK opted to leave the European Union in last year's referendum, there has been a huge drop in applications for would be nurses coming to the UK from other EU countries.
 The worrying revelations reveal that there has been a large drop in those travelling to the UK in order to become nurses.
 The joint problems of the looming Brexit negotiations and the continuing public pay freeze mean that fewer and fewer nurses are seeing the UK as the destination of choice for starting a new life.

-This does though spell potentially good news for nurses from outside of the European union.
+This does though spell potentially good news for nurses from outside the European Union.
 The UK has an ongoing shortage of qualified doctors and nurses.
 These new shortages will only increase as EU citizens aren't sure of where they will stand once the UK leaves the zone in 2019.

-Though there is one silver lining potentially on the horizon.
-Currently, the polls have Jeremy Corbyn's Labour party in the lead and this would only be good for the NHS.
+Though, there is one silver lining potentially on the horizon.
+Currently, the polls have Jeremy Corbyn's Labour Party in the lead, and this would only be good for the NHS.
 Their policies are heavily in favour of large investment into the NHS and an end to the current pay freeze.
 These policies alone will help to turn the current course of the NHS's long decline.
 Though many will opine that it is no accident.
-Many feel that the Conservatives have many close ties with private health firms and that the current system is intended to strip the NHS bare before transferring the running private healthcare firms.
+Many feel that the Conservatives have many close ties with private health firms and that the current system is intended to strip the NHS bare before transferring to the running of private healthcare firms.
 There does seem to be some legitimacy to these claims.
-The NHS spend in the private sector increases yearly with many operations now being carried out by the private sector.
+The NHS spend in the private sector increases yearly, with many operations now being carried out by the private sector.
 Many will now feel that the only way forward is a Labour government coming to power and overturning the under spending and increase staffing numbers.